Franzzzzzzzz/NDDEM/INSTALL.md

 Once the server is running, navigate using your favorite browser (only Firefox and Chrome compatible) to the `index.html` file in the `visualisation` at the root of the repository.

+# Prerequisites
+- Cmake: tested with version 3.10.2. https://cmake.org/
+- Boost: tested with version 1.66.0. https://www.boost.org/
+- C++ compiler with openmp support.
+Tested with gcc compiler.
+Minimum version 7.4. https://gcc.gnu.org/

+# Optional prerequisites
+- Doxygen: to compile the documentation.
+Tested with version 1.8.13. http://www.doxygen.nl/
+- Matlab: to save the coarse-graining result in a mat file.
+If cmake does not find your Matlab instalation, you may need to define the matlab path: `export Matlab_ROOT_DIR=/path/to/Matlab`

 # External Libraries and ressources included in the sources
 - NrrdIO-1.11.0: Distributed under LGPLv2.
 Consult the file src/NrrdIO-1.11.0-src/LICENSE_lgpl-2.1.txt for more information, or the project website: http://teem.sourceforge.net/nrrd/index.html
 - gzip: Distributed under the Boost Software License, Version 1.0.